[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 Bitcoin in a kind of too much gold, not enough dungeons situation)

-Bitcoin as money seems to be partially laundered and seems to be used for
+Bitcoin as money seems to be partially laundered and seems to be

 some black market transactions among other things.

-Athens had the mines at Laurium, Lydia the Paktolos river, and so on and so
+Athens had the mines at Laurium, Lydia the Paktolos river, and so on

 on